Exposing minimal composition of Kohn-Sham theory and its extendability: Practice of Kohn-Sham theory

-While EDFs have widely applied to atomic nuclei, proper means to determine the energy functionals have not been established.
-While the density-matrix expansion had been proposed from a microscopic standpoint~\cite{Negele-Vautherin_1972,Campi-Sprung_1972}, it had not been applied extensively.
+While approaches analogous to the KS theory have widely been applied to atomic nuclei, proper means to determine the EDFs have yet to be established.
+Although the density-matrix expansion was proposed from a microscopic standpoint~\cite{Negele-Vautherin_1972,Campi-Sprung_1972}, it has not been applied extensively.
 Another way is fitting parameters in an EDF or an effective interaction to the experimental data~\cite{UNEDF1,UNEDF2}.
-For illustration, I give a typical form of the Skyrme EDF:
+We here give a typical form of the nuclear EDF, which is called Skyrme EDF:

 where